 In your opinion, what do you think is your best book, and do your think the public feels the same way?

 That’s hard to say.
 Some people point to Dirty Work, some to Joe, some to Big Bad Love, and what I’ve been hearing lately is that Fay is my best book.
 My personal favorite is probably Dirty Work, but I don’t know what the public thinks

-York Times publishes obituary and highlights of Brown's
+- New York Times publishes obituary and highlights of Brown’s career.

-Ole Miss Writers Page provides information about Larry Brown.
+- Ole Miss Writers Page on Larry Brown

 http:\\www2.startribune.com/cgi-bin/stOnLine/article?thisSlug=fay02, April 14, 2000.

 - “Larry Brown: Biography.” [online] available: http:\\www.algonquin.com/larrybrown/larry1.html, April 14, 2000.

 - Parsons, Alexander.
 “Waiting in the Gloam: An Interview with Author Larry Brown.”
 Uno Mas Magazine. [online] available: http:\\www.unomas.com/features/Larrybrown.html, April 14, 2000.

 - Scube, Michael.
 “Straight from the Heart.” [online] available:

 - Trotsky, Susan M. ed.
 “Brown, (William) Larry 1951-” Contemporary Authors. vol. 130.
 Detroit: Gale Research Inc., 1990.180 vols.
 51.